|Pvt. Albert John

 in the sun for hours.
 The Japanese did not

 feed them or give them water.
-Behind the POWs
+The POWs

-and the other men, had no idea that they had started
+had no idea that they started the death march.

-days to reach San Fernando.
-Once there, the
+six days to reach San Fernando.
+Once there,

 around it.
 In one corner was a slit trench to